Jaideepp15/Queuectl/README.md

 If two jobs share the same priority, the earlier-created job is executed first (FIFO order).
 Aging is implemented to prevent starvation:

-Pending jobs automatically gain higher priority (priority number decreases) the longer they wait in the queue.
+- Every minute a job remains pending, its priority improves (priority number decreases).
+- Eventually, long-waiting jobs will bubble up and be executed.

 ### Retry Mechanism and Backoff Strategy